Monica Helms: Activism

 Helms created a transgender pride flag in 1999, and it was first flown at a Pride Parade in Phoenix, Arizona in 2000.

 Helms founded the Transgender American Veterans Association (TAVA) in 2003, and remained president until 2013.
 On May 1, 2004, TAVA sponsored the first ever Transgender Veterans March to the Wall.
 Fifty trans veterans arrived in DC and visited the Vietnam Memorial to honor people they knew whose names are on The Wall.
 They also made history when they became the first openly transgender people to lay a wreath at the Tomb of the Unknowns.
 They did it again in 2005.
 Even now, Helms continues to advocate for transgender service members and veterans.
 She was elected as a delegate to the 2004 Democratic National Convention in Boston, Massachusetts.
 She was the first openly trans person elected to a DNC Convention from Georgia.

-Helms donated her original transgender pride flag to the Smithsonian National Museum of American History, at the first ceremony honoring the addition of a collection of LGBT historical items at the Smithsonian on August 19, 2014.
+Helms donated her original transgender pride flag to the Smithsonian National Museum of American History, at the first ceremony honoring the addition of a collection of LGBTQ historical items at the Smithsonian on August 19, 2014.

 In June 2019, to mark the 50th anniversary of the Stonewall riots, an event widely considered a watershed moment in the modern LGBTQ rights movement, Queerty named her one of the Pride50 for "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".